Your artificial grass will look great

 …Yes, the leaves are now turning that burnt and rusty colour.
 And seen through the bright light and blue sky of a crisp autumnal day, they can look rather gorgeous.
 Over the other side of the pond, where Autumn is known as Fall, is there any pleasure better known to man than kicking through the thick layer of leaves in New York’s Central Park?
-Certainly for the children it can be great thrill to pick up piles of freshly-dropped leaves and launch them into the air, creating a rain cascade of falling foliage.
+Certainly, for the children, it can be a great thrill to pick up piles of freshly dropped leaves and launch them into the air, creating a rain cascade of falling foliage.

 Rain on artificial grass

 The rains can create havoc.
 Even in the north we can get rather used to extended periods of dry – dare we say it, sunny – summer weather, so that when the wet weather returns, it can take us all by surprise.
 Suddenly the back door of the house is no longer thrust wide open all day.
 The lawn – once the preserve of the children and their summer games – begins to adopt its Narnia-esque hue.
 Then the leaves fall and ruin the uniform green of the lawn so that suddenly our lush and lovely back gardens look… messy.
 And once the lawn starts to mulch up, when the children do go out, they then come back in with muddy boots and shoes, dragging the garden back through the house with them.

 At least… that’s how it goes with natural lawns.
 With artificial grass, however, it’s a totally different matter.
 You see when our artificial surfaces are constructed, the grass bed is perforated with holes… rather like aerating a conventional lawn.
 These holes are engineered to cope with the drainage needed for average rainfall and snowstorms, although in extreme rain showers, some rain will also run straight from the top of the surface, just as it would with a natural lawn.
 However, independent testing has confirmed, to our delight, the porosity of our artificial grass to the BS7044 standard.